drewloewe/Analyzing-Rhetoric/visuals.md

 Third, they must depict objects of strong emotional identification and response.
 The “ideas” depicted in each of the photographs are highly charged, emotionally.
 Each represents a kind of emotional release, the enthusiasm that comes with collective victory and success, the joy of being reunited with a loved one, the grief, and anger that accompanies the taking of innocent life.
 In each case, the emotions are high key and prominent to the viewer. 🔗 [Dorothea Lange's "Migrant Mother"](https://www.moma.org/collection/works/50989) shows a migrant farmworker and three of her children in a tent at a workers' camp during the Depression and evokes strong identification with the family's desperation.

 Finally, they must be regularly reproduced or copied across a range of media.
-Part of what contributes to the recognizability of the photographs is the fact that they have been so widely circulated, reproduced, and parodied, as in these examples:
+Part of what contributes to the recognizability of the photographs is the fact that they have been so widely circulated, reproduced, and parodied, as in these three examples:

+**V-J Day in Times Square painting by Kobra.
+Image by B. de los Arcos.
+CC BY-NC 2.0**
 ![V-J Day in Times Square painting by Kobra.
 Image by B. de los Arcos.
 CC BY-NC 2.0](https://open.lib.umn.edu/app/uploads/sites/280/2022/01/chapter9kissing.jpg)

-🔗 [Variants of Lange Photo found on Dorothea Lange Digital Archive site](https://dorothealange.museumca.org/image/poverty-is-a-crime-and-our-people-are-the-victims-black-panther-party-newspaper-with-migrant-mother-variant/2016.0.2a/)
+**Variants of Lange Photo found on Dorothea Lange Digital Archive site** 🔗 [Variants of Lange Photo found on Dorothea Lange Digital Archive site](https://dorothealange.museumca.org/image/poverty-is-a-crime-and-our-people-are-the-victims-black-panther-party-newspaper-with-migrant-mother-variant/2016.0.2a/)

+**Reddit Past and Present Pics post about Kent State Photo, user HBScott1961**
 ![Reddit Past and Present Pics post about Kent State Photo, user HBScott1961](https://github.com/user-attachments/assets/3e311208-228a-4b0e-8700-34e141da77b8)